juntyr/numcodecs-combinators/README.md

 - `CodecStack`: a stack of codecs
 - `FramedCodecStack`: a stack of codecs that is framed with array data type and shape information
+- `PickBestCodec`: pick the best codec to encode the data

 [`numcodecs`]: https://numcodecs.readthedocs.io/en/stable/